Mandagekrishna/JobReferralSpot.in/README.md

 # next step
-add amazon affaliate links in place of ad when viewers increases add section -OTHER RESOURCES TO LOOK FOR in home page where we add
+add search and filter section on all pages add amazon affaliate links in place of ad when viewers increases add section -OTHER RESOURCES TO LOOK FOR in home page where we add
     - different sources for learning like https://frontendmasters.com/guides/